 Workplace Mental Health Resources

 Improving workplace mental health is in everyone's interests, and we all have a role to play.
 Both employers and employees have formal rights and responsibilities under discrimination, privacy, and work health and safety legislation.
-The Stock Feed Manufacturers Council of Australia encourage every site to have at least one Mental Health First Aid trained person on site.

 What is a healthy workplace?